CenkMerk/E-Commerce-WebApp-BurgerYiyelim-Clone/README.md

 ## 🤝  Contribution

 If you'd like to contribute, please fork the repository and open a pull request.
-I'm open to fixes, features, and improvements anytime.
+I'm open to fixes, features, and improvements anytime.a